lindseyrapp/cse15l-lab-reports/LabReport3.md

 <br/>

 Here, we are searching for directories by their names.
 It returns directories that have names matching the input provided.
+This is useful when trying to find locations of directories in large repositories by their name when things may get lost or hidden.
 (Found through ChatGPT, with prompt stated above)

 <br/>

-**Find Directory by Type:** <br/>
+**Find by Type:** <br/>

 ```
 (base) Lindseys-MacBook-Pro:docsssearch Linz$ find ./ -type d